-Theme Sample Topics Sample Teacher Activities Mid-October Getting to know each other Communications begin!
-Self-introduction re: school, eg, role / position information, your professional career journey, your school environment (local context, team, priorities, projects) Information-share re: hobbies, interests, local area environment Take time to connect with your counterpart(s) via Zoom, email, phone, WhatsApp, etc find out what "a day in my life" looks like for your counterpart(s): schedules, commute to school, activities; and create a schedule in advance for your communications and consider a weekly video chat. you have for this exp together? perience?
-What kind of time commitment tion styles, schedule and workload.
-What expectations do ent are you expecting weekly?
-Will you work on a deliverable r an orientation, check-in and debrief.
+Theme Sample Topics Sample Teacher Activities Mid-October Getting to know each other Communications begin! • Self-introduction re: school, eg, role / position information, your professional career journey, your school environment (local context, team, priorities, projects) • Information-share re: hobbies, interests, local area environment Take time to connect with your counterpart(s) via Zoom, email, phone, WhatsApp, etc find out what "a day in my life" looks like for your counterpart(s): schedules, commute to school, activities; and create a schedule in advance for your communications and consider a weekly video chat.
+How will you communicate?
+Think about your communication styles, schedule and workload.
+What expectations do you have for this experience?
+What kind of time commitment are you expecting weekly?
+Will you work on a deliverable together?
+Each coordinator will communicate with you separately for an orientation, check-in and debrief.
 1 (October 24) Schools and education systems Differences and commonalities in education systems (main areas): structure, culture and missions, priorities, programs, methodologies, teacher training, operation of a school Focus area identification Find out about the differences in teaching / leading in your schools.
 Education system information • Send relevant weblinks of your education system. • Send relevant weblinks of your school including social media channels. • Send relevant curriculum/teaching websites.
 Discuss likely focus area and whether a final deliverable might be appealing.

 2 (October 31) Focus area refinement Focus area collaboration and refining of specific topic With reference to focus area: • Examine experiences of schools and systems. • Undertake and share topic research. • Advise e-exchange coordinator of topic selection.
-3 (November 7) Focus area discussion Continued focus area discussion Consider possible outcomes and applications that can arise out of the focus area discussion and research. partner's/s' "day in r partner's area?
-Wha your partner(s) decided to concentrate ny life"?
+3 (November 7) Focus area discussion Continued focus area discussion Consider possible outcomes and applications that can arise out of the focus area discussion and research. partner's/s' "day in n partner's area?
+What your partner(s) decided to concentrate ny life"?
 What insights do you have ab t was the most interesting thing you le e on as your focus?
-What has surprised you so far about your bout the differences in teaching/leading a school with your earned about teaching practices in your host country?
-What new bal community?
+What has surprised you so far about your bout the differences in teaching/leading a school with your sarned about teaching practices in your host country?
+What new sal community?
 What was your greatest professional success?
-4 (November 14) Focus area discussion Continued focus area discussion Consider how the e-exchange made you reflect on and refine your personal practice.
+4 (November 14)) Focus area discussion Continued focus area discussion Consider how the e-exchange made you reflect on and refine your personal practice.
 Consider how-and with whom-the outcomes might be shared during and after the program.
 5 (November 21)) Final discussion Plan any ongoing collaboration and contact.
 Alberta participant to • prepare 5-10-minute talk on focus area for debrief meeting.
 6 (November 28) Final discussion Finalize discussions and plan ongoing collaboration and contact.
 E-exchange officially ends, but this does not have to mean the end of your communications!
 Debrief Questions to consider: outcomes and experience sharing, possibilities for the future 1.
 Name one thing that truly surprised you about this experience.
 2. Share one take away from this experience that you could now use in your role.
 Also consider: How has the e-exchange made you reflect on your personal practice?
 When you look back on your experience, what did you learn about yourself?
 Name one change that you see in yourself as a teacher/school leader since this experience?
 What personal impact has this overseas experience had on you?
 What expectations did you have for this experience?
 How did reality meet/not meet those expectations?
 How do you feel about that?
 What will you do with what you've learned, felt and done?
 What key piece of advice would you have for a fellow teacher or school leader embarking on a similar experience?
 Notes